 Gamification is the fun part in your marketing mix.
 It offers both consumer engagement and valuable data.
 With the enormous reach that campaigns with gamification has to offer, many people engage with your brand.
 But how do you make sure that you are getting the most out of your gamification campaign?
 These 10 valuable tips are the basis of a successful marketing gamification campaign.

-An unambiguous and clear objective of the gamification part of your marketing campaign ensures a much higher conversion.
+An unambiguous and clear objective of the game ensures a much higher conversion.
 With a clear objective, the participant is not distracted by different messages and goals.
-With every extra objective you add to the online activation, the conversion is reduced by an average of 20%.
+With every extra objective you add to the game, the conversion is reduced by an average of 20%.

 You can achieve the highest conversion by offering a maximum of 2 pages and 3 input fields.
 Every extra page and input field results in 3-5% less conversion.
 Therefore, think carefully about what you really need to know about your target group in order to meet the objective.
 Do you still have many input fields?
 Then divide this over several other games.
 This way you keep it manageable and the conversion is many times higher.